 Unfortunately, Oxford Home Schooling are not currently enrolling for the Religious Studies GCSE.

-The current syllabus for the Religious Studies GCSE expires after the examination sitting of Summer 2017.
+The previous syllabus for the Religious Studies GCSE expired after the examination sitting of Summer 2017.
 As soon as we have details of the new syllabus, this page will be updated accordingly.
-You may still find it useful to review the information for the current syllabus on this page.
+You may still find it useful to review the information for this previous syllabus on this page.

 Religious Studies Specification B Ethics, Philosophy and Religion in Society, 4055, is assessed by a modular exam comprising two Units which may be taken separately or together.

-This course will be examined for the last time in June 2017.
+This course was examined for the last time in June 2017.

 At Oxford Home Schooling we have selected Unit 1: ‘Religion and Citizenship’, and Unit 6: ‘Worship and Key Beliefs’ from the six possible units of study available in the AQA specification as the basis for our GCSE Religious Studies course.